 - Don't be fooled by ads for $0 phones – they're usually $0* phones, where * means you're tied into a fixed-term contract that includes your paying for the phone in instalments for the duration of the plan.

 GSM, or 2G used to cover the major population centres of Australia.
-Check the networks' coverage maps to see if the areas where you'll use your phone most are still covered as it is a dwindling network.
-The GSM network is no longer available with Telstra, and Optus has announced that it will be shutting off its GSM network in 2017.
-While Vodafone has made no announcements, it seems a matter of time before they also remove GSM support on their networks.
+Check the networks' coverage maps to see if the areas where you'll use your phone most are still covered as it is a fast dwindling network.
+The GSM network is no longer available on the Telstra network, with Optus and Vodafone announcing that they will be shutting off their GSM network in 2017.

 4G, or Long Term Evolution (LTE) is a wireless standard to deliver faster online performance to your mobile phone.
 The most important thing to understand is that 4G or LTE are all about sending and receiving online data faster, not providing clearer phone reception or wider coverage.
 However networks could offer support for voice over 4G in future.
 The good news is that if the telcos decide to provide data plans that are reasonably priced, which they seem to be doing, you can expect to get the same quality online experience when you are out and about as you would get at home using wireless broadband.